-- Border to Coast and all eleven Partner Funds are members of the LAPFF.
-Engagement takes place with companies on behalf of members of the Forum across a broad range of ESG themes. - We will seek to work collaboratively with other like-minded investors and bodies in order to maximise Border to Coast's influence on behalf of Partner Funds, particularly when deemed likely to be more effective than acting alone.
-This will be achieved through actively supporting investor RI initiatives and collaborating with various other external groups e.g. LAPFF, the Institutional Investors Group on Climate Change, other LGPS pools and other investor coalitions. - Due to the proportion of assets held in overseas markets it is imperative that Border to Coast is able to engage meaningfully with global companies.
-To enable this and complement other engagement approaches, an external voting and engagement service provider has been appointed.
-Border to Coast provides input into new engagement themes which are considered to be materially financial, selected by the external engagement provider on an annual basis, and also participates in some of the engagements undertaken on our behalf.
+- Border to Coast and all eleven Partner Funds are members of the Local Authority Pension Fund Forum ('LAPFF').
+Engagement takes place with companies on behalf of members of the Forum across a broad range of ESG themes. - We seek to work collaboratively with other like-minded investors and bodies in order to maximise Border to Coast's influence on behalf of Partner Funds, particularly when deemed likely to be more effective than acting alone.
+This is achieved through actively supporting investor RI initiatives and collaborating with various other external groups e.g. LAPFF, the Institutional Investors Group on Climate Change, other LGPS pools and other investor coalitions.

-- Engagement will take place with companies in the internally managed portfolios with portfolio managers and the Responsible Investment team engaging directly across various engagement streams; these will cover environmental, social, and governance issues as well as UN Global Compact breaches or OECD Guidelines for Multinational Enterprises breaches. - We will expect external managers to engage with investee companies and bond issuers as part of their mandate on our behalf and in alignment with our RI policy.
+- Due to the proportion of assets held in overseas markets it is imperative that Border to Coast is able to engage meaningfully with global companies.
+To enable this and complement other engagement approaches, Border to Coast use an external Voting and Engagement service provider.
+We provide input into new engagement themes which are considered to be materially financial, selected by the external engagement provider on an annual basis, and also participate in some of the engagements undertaken on our behalf. - Engagement takes place with companies in the internally managed portfolios with portfolio managers and the Responsible Investment team engaging directly across various engagement streams; these cover environmental, social, and governance issues as well as UN Global Compact3 breaches or OECD Guidelines4 for Multinational Enterprises breaches. - We expect external managers to engage with investee companies and bond issuers as part of their mandate on our behalf and in alignment with our RI policies.